afrose-97/ExportToExcel/README.md

 # ExcelExportGallery
-Excel Export Control: Simplified Data Export to Excel from Power Apps with Customizable Button and File Settings.
+Excel Export Control: Simplified Data Export to Excel from Power Apps Gallery with Customizable Button and File Settings.

 Steps to push the component: